JeffTM/Open-Seat-Alert-System/README.md

 Currently has the lab I wanted to get into in Fall 2018 hard coded.
 However, it should work for other courses.

-Dependencies:
+## Dependencies:

-All should be available using pip 18.0 and python 3.7
+All should be available using pip 18.0

+Python 3.7

 beautifulsoup4 4.6.1